 Ben and I both loved this grilled pesto chicken recipe so much, we made the skewers for dinner two nights in a row, and I happily gobbled the leftovers for lunch the next day.

-Honestly, I feel a little outlandish calling these Grilled Pesto Chicken Skewers a recipe, because they are so easy to make (just like these Grilled Chicken Tenders).
+Honestly, I feel a little outlandish calling these grilled pesto chicken skewers a recipe, because they are so easy to make (just like these Grilled Chicken Tenders).
 That said, they are also so incredibly good, I couldn’t resist sharing them with you.

 To make grilled pesto chicken skewers, simply marinate the chicken in good-quality pesto (homemade like my creamy Basil Pesto, or store-bought), thread it onto skewers with cherry or grape tomatoes, then grill.
 DONE.
 (Use any leftover pesto to make this delicious Pesto Salmon recipe.)

 For the Caprese option, serve the grilled pesto chicken skewers alongside mini mozzarella balls drizzled with a little extra pesto.
 They’re easy, light, and I’d proudly serve this recipe at any party.